Hidden Cameras, Audio Bugs, and GPS Devices in Rhode Island: What Is Legal?

 - They own a business and a current or former employee is angry and wants to destroy their business.

 How to Get Help in Rhode Island If You Think Someone Is Spying on You

 If you live in Rhode Island and believe that someone may be spying on you by using a hidden camera, audio bug, GPS, or any combination of these devices to spy on you, call Spy Catchers immediately at 1-800-373-8726.
-Do not change your routine.
+Don’t change your routine.
 Do not talk to others about what you think may be happening.
 Your phone, as well as your electronic devices could be monitored.
 Talking to others could mean that the person who is monitoring you could be made aware of your knowledge.
 They may remove the devices before they are found.
 They could be replanted later.
 Or you could never get the chance again to find out who is invading your privacy and why.